Admission and Financial Aid

 Federal Financial Aid Programs Available at Bowdoin

-The College participates in the Federal Work-Study Program, the Federal Supplementary Educational Opportunity Grants Program, the Federal Pell Grant Program, and the Federal Direct Loan program previously mentioned.
-The College also works closely with several states that can provide aid resources to students to help meet educational expenses.
+The College participates in the Federal Work-Study Program, the Federal Supplemental Educational Opportunity Grants Program, the Federal Pell Grant Program, and the Federal Direct Loan Program previously mentioned.
+The College also works closely with states that may provide aid resources to students to help meet educational expenses.

 The degree programs of Bowdoin College meet the standards set by the Maine State Approving Agency for Veterans Education Programs for persons eligible for benefits (G.I.
 Bill®) from the US Department of Veterans Affairs.
 Bowdoin participates in the Yellow Ribbon program.
 Students who request veterans' educational assistance are required to have all previous postsecondary experience evaluated for possible transfer credit in order to be eligible for benefits.
 For more information, contact the Student Aid Office.